CGJennings/se3docs/docs/um-install-other.md

 <!--

 > Supporting Java 9+ is in progress.
-To run Strange Eons under Java 9+, you must include an argument declaring that the `.selibrary` file is an "agent".
+To run Strange Eons under Java 9+, you must include an argument naming the `.jar` file an "agent".
 For example:
 >
 > ```bash
-> java -Xmx2g -javaagent:./strange-eons.selibrary -cp ./strange-eons.selibrary strangeeons
+> java -Xmx2g -javaagent:./strange-eons.jar -cp ./strange-eons.jar strangeeons
 > ```

 -->

 ## Installation steps

-1. [Download the latest version of Strange Eons for "other" systems.](http://cgjennings.ca/eons/download/update.html?platform=other) This version is packaged as a gzipped tarball (`.tar.gz`).
+1. [Download the latest version of Strange Eons for "other" systems.](http://cgjennings.ca/eons/download/update.html?platform=other) This version is a plain JAR file packaged as a gzipped tarball (`.tar.gz`).
 Copy the archive to wherever you want to install it.

 2. Unpack the tarball: